 One such industry we’re currently assisting is education, specifically the Poudre School District in Larimer County, Colorado.
 As a Construction Project Manager noted about Lamp Rynearson’s surveyors, “You are the lifeblood of this site.
 You don’t come to work, none of us can work.
 And if we don’t work, these projects don’t get built on time.”
 This powerful statement changed how one of our surveyors views his job.
 He was ready to stay at home, when the Colorado stay-at-home order was enacted on March 26; however, then realized in the current global situation, more than his family depended upon him for the future of tomorrow.

-The Lamp Rynearson Survey Team is dedicated to stay on the job at project sites to get the work done and done exceptionally.
+The Lamp Rynearson Survey Team is dedicated to staying on the job at project sites to get the work done and done exceptionally.
 As a team, we will focus on contributing to the advancement of our communities.
 There will be brighter days ahead, in the meantime, you can count on Lamp Rynearson’s Surveyors to assist in facilitating the future infrastructure for our communities.